datacamp-content-public/Application-Intro-to-T-SQL-Microsoft-SQL/slides/chapter_1_bf2ab310c48319c4cb626ccd81da9fe6.md

 `@script`
-To order our results, we simply list the columns we want to sort by.
+To order our results, we simply list the columns we want to sort by after the FROM keyword.

-Here, we sort first by amount, then by customer ID.
+Here, we sort by amount, then customer ID.

 Notice rows 3 and 4, and 8-10, have the same values in the amount column, so the ID column determines their final row position